jitsi/jitsi-meet/doc/manual-install.md

 ## Network description

-This how the network look like:
+This is how the network looks:
 ```
                    +                           +
                    |                           |